FoldedLettuce/Discord-Reaction-Role-Bot/README.md

 Made with ❤️ by Folded Lettuce and Fixed by (Another)Pillow

-# Please contact me through the sources below if you have any issues/require help!
+# Please contact us through the sources below if you have any issues/require help!

 Site: http://www.foldedlettuce.xyz